Skip to main content

 Angular Velocity

 Angular velocity is a vector quantity that represents the rate of rotation of an object around an axis.
 It is measured in radians per second (rad/s) and indicates both the speed and direction of the rotation.
-In this question, the angular velocity changes from -6.00 rad/s to +4.00 rad/s, indicating a change in direction and magnitude over time.
+In this question, the angular velocity changes from -6.00 rad/s to +4.00 rad/s, indicating a change in the direction of rotation over time.

 Recommended video: